joao-silveira/documentation-publisher-demo/README.md

 # Documentation publisher demo

-This project is a blueprint for continously generating static websites in your build chain using Mbeddr documentation language, markdown and github pages.
+This project is a blueprint for continously generating static websites in your build chain using mbeddr documentation language, markdown and github pages.

 Its final result can be found [here](https://joao-silveira.github.io/documentation-publisher-demo/).